-Above: Community recycling bins provided in Herbert.
-These are provided by Council and funded through rates.
+Above: Community recycling bins provided in Herbert by Council, which are funded through rates.
 Recycling bins are also provided in Enfield and Papakaio.

 Summary review of provision and performance

 Residual waste infrastructure and services

 Generally, the Waitaki District has good provision of general waste disposal infrastructure and services through the private market (kerbside collection and the Oamaru Refuse Transfer Station), and by Council (rural transfer stations, litter bins and the Palmerston Landfill).
 This has not been materially impacted by the closure of the Oamaru landfill and development of the Oamaru refuse transfer station.